 Where to buy the book?

-Buy the book directly from our publisher, Unbound.
-There, you’ll find the ebook, hardcover and signed copies, or buy it wherever you buy books.
+Or you might want to buy the book directly from our publisher, Unbound.
+There, you’ll find the ebook, hardcover and signed copies.

 For Worldwide orders with free shipping, click here.

 Aurora Philosophy Institute, streaming from Ontario Canada, 23 May 7pm